 Remove intake cover washer (fingers).

-Remove intake cylinder form vanos housing.
+Step 1: Remove the intake cylinder from the Vanos housing.

 If cylinder resistant, hit press tool to knock out cylinder (1/2″ ratchet head side).